ceylon/ceylon-examples-jpa/README.md

 ## Requirements

 This example requires Java 8 and [Ceylon 1.3.1] or Ceylon IDE 1.3.1 for Eclipse or IntelliJ.
+On the command line you can use the provided `ceylonb` command if you don't have Ceylon already installed.

 [Ceylon 1.3.1]: https://ceylon-lang.org/download